 The country’s capital of Kiev is an urban sprawl with a historic feel.
 A few to be sure to visit are St. Volodymyr’s Cathedral, St. Sophia’s Cathedral (modeled in spirit of Hagia Sophia in Istanbul), the Kiev Lavra Cave Monastery (the latter two are UNESCO World Heritage sites).

 But aside from specific sites to see in Kyiv, it is one of those cities you can just wander and get a good feel for.
 While exploring near St. Andrew’s Church, I happened upon a street filled with paintings for sale.
 Cafes and bars line the streets as much as modern businesses and museums and monuments.

 An odd tourist site, Chernobyl can be visited as a day trip from Kyiv.
 The site receives only about 10,000 tourists annually, but is well worth the effort, for the education alone.
 Chernobyl is a modern day monument to the need for intervention in the ever-increasing speed of human innovation.

 A poorly designed nuclear reactor exploded, causing mass evacuations and radioactivity in the area that is predicted to remain for hundreds of years.
 The site starting allowing tourists in 2011 and a new containment structure was put in place on the site in 2016 for increased safety.

 Be sure to bring closed-toe shoes (sneakers or boots) and long-sleeve shirts and pants.
 You will be exploring un-maintained and decaying buildings.

 Ukraine’s reputation has been tarnished by war and revolution, but it is truly a country to be seen.
-With visa-free access for many countries, easy flight and train access, and cheap beers, it should not be overlooked as a European Summer destination.
+With visa-free access for many countries (check here if you need a visa to enter Ukraine), easy flight and train access, and cheap beers, it should not be overlooked as a European Summer destination.